japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 getLocations(blockIds: Array[BlockId]): IndexedSeq[Seq[BlockManagerId]]
 ----

-`getLocations` xref:storage:BlockManagerMasterEndpoint.adoc#GetLocationsMultipleBlockIds[posts a blocking `GetLocationsMultipleBlockIds` message to BlockManagerMaster RPC endpoint] and returns the response.
+`getLocations` storage:BlockManagerMasterEndpoint.md#GetLocationsMultipleBlockIds[posts a blocking `GetLocationsMultipleBlockIds` message to BlockManagerMaster RPC endpoint] and returns the response.

-NOTE: `getLocations` is used when xref:scheduler:DAGScheduler.adoc#getCacheLocs[`DAGScheduler` finds BlockManagers (and so executors) for cached RDD partitions] and when `BlockManager` xref:storage:BlockManager.adoc#getLocationBlockIds[getLocationBlockIds] and xref:storage:BlockManager.adoc#blockIdsToHosts[blockIdsToHosts].
+NOTE: `getLocations` is used when scheduler:DAGScheduler.md#getCacheLocs[`DAGScheduler` finds BlockManagers (and so executors) for cached RDD partitions] and when `BlockManager` storage:BlockManager.md#getLocationBlockIds[getLocationBlockIds] and storage:BlockManager.md#blockIdsToHosts[blockIdsToHosts].

 == [[getPeers]] Finding Peers of BlockManager -- `getPeers` Internal Method